JackScottAU/SNOCOM/README.md

 Plus accumulator, counter, and instruction pointer.

+## Goals

+1. Write a fully functional SNOCOM emulator.
+2. Write an assembler for SNOCOM.
+3. Get remaining programs from the NMA into ROM files.
+4. Build a physical SNOCOM.

 ## Differences between the emulator and the prototype.

 Output = in ASCII, only one output device.